iMakeMehPrograms/iMakeMehPrograms/README.md

 # About

-- I am iMakeMehPrograms
+- C/C++
-- I do C++ and Unity/C# programming
-- I also occasionally do other languages for fun (R, Python, etc...)
+- Interested in rendering, audio systems, and parrellel computation

 # Current
+- Eyeing BLAS ops in C++26

-- Working on a 3D/2D, library, game engine/demo maker.
+- Working on a few projects
-- Eyeing the progress of new C++ asynchronous ops

 <!---